 Vigil Over the Lord's Tomb A pious tradition is to keep vigil over the Lord's Tomb from Friday afternoon all the way until Paschal services on Saturday night reading the Psalms (Friday night) and then the Acts of the Apostles (Saturday).
 People are encouraged to sign-up for one or more time-slots using the sheet in the narthex.
 Holy Week & Paschal Sign-ups In the Narthex Be on the lookout in the narthex (vestibule) of the church for sign-ups for various activities during Holy Week & Pascha.
 There are many special opportunities for people to participate including keeping vigil over the tomb on Holy Friday & Saturday, reading Old Testament readings on Holy Saturday, and reading the Gospel in various languages on Pascha day.
-We will also have a potluck sign-up for the Paschal meal.
+We will also have a potluck sign-up for the Paschal meals on Sunday morning, evening and Monday morning..